-Emmanuel uses the SAT/ACT to determine the need for English placement testing for incoming freshman.
-The ACCUPLACER exam is given to students with an ACT English Score below 18, or an SAT-Critical Reading score below 460, to determine the need for placement in EN101 Intensive (Intensive Freshman Composition), or RD097 (College Skills).
+Emmanuel uses the SAT/ACT to determine the need for English placement testing for incoming freshman and during their registration. transfer first The ACCUPLACER exam is given to students with a combined ACT-English and ACT-Reading score below 36, or a combined SAT-Critical Reading and SAT-Writing score below 920, and determines the need for placement in EN101 Intensive (Intensive Freshman Composition) or RD097 (College Skills).
 Students scoring above these thresholds may be placed directly into EN101 (Freshman Composition).